sporto/elm-tutorial/delete/delete_3.md

 <https://github.com/sporto/elm-tutorial-app/blob/500-delete-player/src/Players/Update.elm>

-Note how pattern match `playerId` as the first parameter of `DeletePlayerDone` instead of grabbing it form result.
+Note how we pattern match `playerId` as the first parameter of `DeletePlayerDone` instead of grabbing it form result.
 The result just comes with an empty payload as we don't care about the body from the server response.

-Then we filter that player out.
+Then we filter that player out with `notDeleted`.

 ---